 1. Soap Scum

 One of the highlights of citric acid is that it does a fantastic job doing away with soap scum.

-Citric acid works well as a fabric softener because it balances the pH of the laundry detergent, especially if it’s a powder form.
+Citric acid works well as a fabric softener because it balances the pH of the laundry detergent (home-ec101 has an article that goes into this more.), especially if it’s a powder form.

 3. All-Purpose Cleaner

-Ready to clean your counters, toilets, and almost every other surface in your home in a non-toxic way?
-A solution made with citric acid is the way to go.
-Feel free to spray it almost anywhere (except a few places – see below), and take care of germs and grime.
+Mix up a solution and add it to a spray bottle, then feel free to spray it almost anywhere (except a few places – see below), and take care of germs and grime.

 It even works to repel dust!

-4. Stainless Steel
+4. Stainless Steel and Copper

 Despite its acidity, citric acid can be used to clean stainless steel.

 5. Lime and Rust

 Lime and rust are a challenge to get rid of, but they’re no match for citric acid.

 6. Dishwasher Detergent

-There’s no residue left behind on dishes, and the water isn’t contaminated with chemicals, so there’s a less negative impact on the environment.
+There’s no residue left behind on dishes, and the water isn’t contaminated with chemicals, so there’s less negative impact on the environment.

 7. Window Cleaner

-If you have kids who love helping clean around the home, there’s no need to worry about the ingredients when you use citric acid.
+If you have kids who love helping clean around the home, you don’t need to worry about the ingredients when using citric acid.

 8. Stain Remover

-When it comes to stain, the citric acid works similarly to bleach, working to eliminate unsightly stains and even odors.
+When it comes to stains, the citric acid works similarly to bleach, eliminating unsightly stains and odors.

 9. Bathroom Cleaner

 Using citric acid makes it more enjoyable because you’re not filling the room with the smell of toxic chemicals.

 10. Coffee Makers